 1. Raised embossing – elements raised on the front, recessed on the back.

-2. Recessed embossing - elements recessed on the front, smooth back (not embossed).
+2. Recessed embossing – elements recessed on the front, back remains smooth (not embossed).

-The file with elements for Embossing should be on a separate page in the file (last one).
-Prepare an additional page containing the areas designated for embossing, marked with a single color K 100% (black).
+The file with elements for Embossing should be on a separate page in the file (the last one).
+Prepare an additional page containing the areas intended for embossing, marked with a single color K 100% (black).

 • Minimum element thickness: 0.8 mm.